-- B.10.2 Responsibilities of the Treasurer Head of Finance - i) To advise the PFCC on reasonable levels of balances and reserves. - ii) To report to the PFCC on the adequacy of reserves and balances before they approves the annual budget and council tax. - iii) To approve appropriations to and from each earmarked reserve.
+- i) To advise the PFCC on reasonable levels of balances and reserves. - ii) To report to the PFCC on the adequacy of reserves and balances before they approve the annual budget and council tax. - iii) To approve appropriations to and from each earmarked reserve.
+These will be separately identified in the Annual Statement of Accounts. - iv) To publish the PFCC's reserves strategy on the PFCC website in line with Home Office guidance.

-These will be separately identified in the Annual Statement of Accounts. - iv) To publish the PFCC's reserves strategy on the PFCC website in line with Home Office guidance. - B.10.3 Responsibilities for the Chief Constable and the FforceChief Constable's CFO - To present a business case to the TreasurerHead of Finance and PFCC for one-off expenditure items to be funded from earmarked and/or general reserves. - B.10.4 Responsibilities of the PFCC - To approve a policy on reserves and balances, including lower and upper parameters for the level of general balances. - To approve the creation of each earmarked reserve.
+B.10.3 Responsibilities of the two Chief Finance Officers:

+To present a business case to the PFCC for one-off expenditure items to be funded from earmarked and / or general reserves.

+- i) To approve a policy on reserves and balances, including lower and upper parameters for the level of general balances. - ii) To approve the creation of each earmarked reserve.
 The purpose, usage and basis of transactions should be clearly identified for each reserve established. - iii) To approve the allocation of monies to and from general and earmarked reserves, as part of the annual budget setting process.